tohtsky/myFM/README.md

 myFM is an implementation of Bayesian [Factorization Machines](https://ieeexplore.ieee.org/abstract/document/5694074/) based on Gibbs sampling, which I believe is a wheel worth reinventing.

-The goal of this project is to

-1. Implement Gibbs sampler easy to use from Python.
-2. Use modern technology like [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page) and [pybind11](https://github.com/pybind/pybind11) for simpler and faster implementation.

 Currently this supports most options for libFM MCMC engine, such as

 - Grouping of input variables (`-meta` option of [libFM](https://github.com/srendle/libfm))